xeolabs/scenejs-pycollada/README.markdown

 * Loads the following geometry nodes: <polylist>, <triangles>, <lines>
 ** However, it is still missing the following: <polygons>
 * Supports vertex splitting when a shared vertex has conflicting attributes.
 (This is required for flat shading or split texture coordinates for example)
+* Import multiple primitive types in one mesh using subgeometries
 * Supports the following vertex attributes:
 ** Positions
 ** Normals